Ruy Diaz Melgarejo

-Ruy Diaz Melgarejo (Salteras 1519 – Santa Fe 1602) was a miner, military, conqueror and statesman who established the Spanish Crown in the region of Río de la Plata in South America.
+Ruy Diaz de Melgarejo (Salteras, Castile 1519 – Santa Fe, Río de la Plata 1602) was a Spanish conquistador and statesman who served in the settlement and defense of the possessions of the Crown of Castile in the region of Río de la Plata in South America.
 His life was marked by wars, conspiracies, persecutions and family conflicts.
 Melgarejo enjoyed the favor of the Spanish crown.
 He almost absolutely ruled the independent province of Guayrá for 30 years.

-Early troubles
+Early life and arrival to South America

+Ruy Díaz Ortiz Melgarejo was born in Salteras of Seville, in the southernmost region of Andalusia.
+His parents were Francisco de Vergara y Ribera (1489) and Beatriz de las Roelas.
+(1499).

+His paternal grandparents were Fernando de Vergara (1459) y his third espouse Francisca de Riber (1469) y his maternal grandparents were Ruy Díaz Ortiz Melgarejo (n. ca. 1469) —from whom he adopted his lastname— lord of Torres de Guadiamar and was part of the expedition of the Catholic Monarchs on the Granada War, y his wife named Leonor de Herrera (1479).